-CTRL/K keypad mode DEFINE KEY line mode
+CTRL/K DEFINE KEY keypad mode

 The DEFK command in nokeypad mode does not define keys from nokeypad mode.
 The sole purpose of the DEFK command is to enable you to reassign the key definition function in keypad mode to a key other than CTRL/K.